 All subscriptions have an expiration time, which cannot exceed 10 days.
 To renew a subscription, make a new subscription request with the same parameters as the original request.

-Limits: Each client ID can have at most 10,000 subscriptions.
+Limits: By default, each client ID can have at most 10,000 subscriptions.
 Also, you can subscribe to the same topic at most 3 times.
-To increase either of these limits, please fill out the form at https://dev.twitch.tv/limit-increase.

 When an event to which you are subscribed occurs, Twitch sends you a POST request with notification data.
-If you do not get the notification (e.g., your service is down), Twitch retries, with exponential backoff.
-Note that a failed notification does not revoke a subscription.
+If you do not get the notification (if, for example, your service is down), Twitch retries, with exponential backoff.
+A failed notification does not revoke a subscription.

 On receiving a notification, your application should respond immediately with an HTTP success (2xx) response code, to acknowledge successful receipt of the notification.
-All other response codes are considered failures and put your subscription at risk of being terminated.
+If your application takes longer than 5 seconds to respond, the request is considered to have failed.
+All other response codes are considered failures and will cause a number of retries.
 The response code should not be affected by whether your application successfully processed the notification.

 To verify payloads, you need to compute the hash properly.
 A common reason this may fail is unexpected string manipulation (e.g., JSON encoding or character escaping), which is done automatically by some web frameworks.
 To debug this, verify that the value of the